-As Juan Batista had taught him, he forced himself to think of water — water in a lake, water flowing slowly past smooth stones, water in a vase holding flowers.
+As Juanito Bautista had taught him, he forced himself to think of water — water in a lake, water flowing slowly past smooth stones, water in a vase holding flowers.
 He had to stop the fear.
 He had to.
 He had no option.

 He forced himself to see his execution.
 He made himself stand tall.
 He said nothing.
-All that had to be said had been said.
+All that had to be said had been.
 He made himself refuse the blindfold.
 A romantic thought.
-He remembered he’d heard they no longer offered a blindfold.
+He remembered he’d heard they no longer offered blindfolds.
 He waited for the end — he’d never hear the guns, so he’d never know it was over.
 He would not die because he would not know he was dying.
 There was nothing to fear.
 Death would happen before he even knew it.

 He liked there would be no blindfold: he’d watch the whole thing.
 At any rate, nothing remained for him to see that had not happened already in his mind hundreds of times.
 His thoughts drifted to a phrase by Borges, “Whoever should undertake some atrocious enterprise should act as if it were already accomplished, should impose upon himself a future as irrevocable as the past.”
-Juan Batista had given him that book to read, had said that such a thought worked as well for those upon whom an atrocious enterprise was to be committed.
+Juanito Bautista had given him that book to read, had said such a thought worked as well for those upon whom an atrocious enterprise were to be committed.
 It was done.
-It had already been done.
+It’d already been done.
 One only had to live through it.

 My whole life has already happened, he told himself, my death has already happened.
 I just have to catch up to it.

 He had accepted he’d never be enlightened in the Buddhist way, as he understood he could not be saved in the Christian way.
 There was much wisdom in Christianity and Buddhism, but he could not go beyond the here and now, what was and wasn’t, one life, one death.
 The denial of death was the source of all lies.
-Juan Batista had said that.
-Juan was executed, and he died like a man and like all men.
-“Tell Fidel,” Juan said to his executioners (or so the story went), “that he can suck my cock.”
+Juanito said that.
+Juanito was executed, and he died like a man and like all men.
+“Tell Fidel,” Juanito said to his executioners (or so the story went), “he can suck my cock.”

 He could feel his body against the mattress, and it felt good just to feel.
 He thought of his mother, who was long dead.
 She would not feel pain for his death.
-He had never known her.
-He had never known his father either.
+She’dnever known him.
+He’d never known his father either.
 He’d been raised at the Revuelta orphanage, and he doubted any of the nuns or the other children there would remember him.
 Some people he’d known since would mourn him a few weeks, but they would go on on to their bread lines and meat lines and shoe lines.
 He had no wife, no children.
 He had some old girlfriends, but their lives would take care of them.
 His death would touch no one particularly hard.
 He was glad for that.

-But those bastards with their rifles, ready to shoot him, and the guards who would take him to the execution, knowing all the time he was as good as dead, probably with a hard-on as they savored their power over him, and Che, signing the death warrant.
+But those bastards with their rifles, ready to shoot, and the guards who would take him to the execution, knowing all the time he was good as dead, probably with a hard-on as they savored their power over him, and Che, signing the death warrant.
 The son of a bitch wasn’t even Cuban.
-And Fidel and his bullshit, and all the other assholes who would carry on after the .30-06 bullets tore his chest into ground beef.
+And Fidel and his bullshit, and all the other assholes who’d carry on after the .30-06 bullets tore his chest into ground beef.
 Those sons of bitches could do this to him.
 They would.
 They were going to.
 They were going to do it in the morning.
 They had already done it.
 It was inexorable.
 Sons of bitches.

-What he wouldn’t give to hang in there just a few days, or weeks, months at the most.
-Just long enough for Fidel to get what was coming to him.
+What he wouldn’t give to hang i just a few days, or weeks, months at the most.
+Just long enough for Fidel to get what was coming.
 Imagine that — the Americans would come in and get rid of Fidel one day too late.
 Wouldn’t that just be the thing to happen.
 The Cuban Revolution: 1959 to 1964, one day after his execution.
 But the Americans had nothing to gain by rushing things.
 They wanted Cuba to be an example.
 They’d just sit it out and wait.
 Time was on their side.
 Sons of bitches.